certsocietegenerale/fame/docs/modules.rst

 * Use a full FAME instance and test your module by launching new analyses using the web interface.
 You will need a running worker to execute your module.
 Note that the workers will not automatically reload modified code, so you should make sure to click on the `Reload` button on :ref:`admin-configuration`.
 * The simpler option is to use the :ref:`single_module` utility.
 This way, you don't need a webserver, a worker or even a MongoDB instance.
+* An ``IsolatedProcessingModule`` can also be tested with the :ref:`single_module` utility.
+By default, it will execute inside a Virtual Machine (as it should).
+If you want to test your module without this overhead (if you are already inside the VM for example), you can use the ``-l, --local`` switch.

 Common module features
 ======================